[Updated 9 February 2021]

 As a Muslim child of a Malay father and Chinese revert mother, I grew up celebrating both Chinese and Malay festivals without a second thought.
-Over the years, it’s become second nature to me to remember to buy new clothing for both CNY and Eid and to gorge myself on tasty snacks that inevitably arrive in my living room throughout the year.
+Over the years, it’s become second nature to me to remember to buy new clothing for both Chinese New Year (CNY) and Eid and to gorge myself on tasty snacks that inevitably arrive in my living room throughout the year.

 Growing up like this was normal to me, so it never really occurred to me that misconceptions still exist about both festivals until I started talking to my Muslim friends 😮 We’ve talked to some reverts about the differences in celebrating CNY before, but we know that there are many of you who still have burning questions about the festival.
 And that’s ok!
 As we live in a multi-racial society, it’s important for us to learn and gain a deeper understanding of each other’s beliefs and culture. 😊 Here are some of the most common questions about CNY - if we missed anything out, let us know!

-As Mikhail mentions in the video above, CNY is a product of centuries of Chinese culture and is not limited to a particular religion.
-During CNY, Chinese families – regardless of religion – gather together to share a meal and catch up after a year apart.
+As our HHWT co-founder Mikhail mentionsin the video above, CNY is a product of centuries of Chinese culture and is not limited to a particular religion.
+During CNY, Chinese families - regardless of religion - gather together to share a meal and catch up after a year apart.
 This is why lots of people ‘balik kampung’ (go back home) to visit their hometown and see their loved ones.
 While Buddhists and Taoists may give offerings on this day, this is a religious practice and not a cultural one.
 Chinese Christians and Muslims can also be found celebrating CNY with their families!

-As for what exactly determines the New Year, it boils down to the start of spring according to the traditional solar calendar.
+When it comes to determining the New Year, it boils down to the start of spring according to the traditional solar calendar.
 This calendar doesn’t have the same number of days as the Gregorian calendar, which is why CNY will alternate between being in late January or early February.
 This year, CNY falls on 25-26 January 2020!

 Some people think auspiciousness is similar to fate or destiny, but it’s not the same at all.
 Auspiciousness originates in the belief that the world is made out of energy or Qi.
 By influencing the Qi around you - such as through wearing a ‘lucky’ colour - you turn the Qi in your favour.
 Simply put, auspiciousness is more akin to ‘luck’ than to ‘fate’.
 If you see entire families decked out in red, gold, or yellow during CNY, it’s because these colours are considered auspicious shades thought to bring good luck.
 Lion dances are also considered auspicious and lucky (which is why they're performed during occasions such as weddings or a store's opening too)!

-Conversely, if you’ve ever wondered why Chinese people can’t wear black during CNY it’s because black is considered an inauspicious colour that can take your luck away! 😮 This is also why some people avoid washing their hair or sweeping the floor during CNY, as they don’t want to ‘wash’ or ‘sweep’ the luck out of their lives.
+If you’ve ever wondered why Chinese people can’t wear black during CNY it’s because black is considered an inauspicious colour that can take your luck away! 😮 This is also why some people avoid washing their hair or sweeping the floor during CNY, as they don’t want to ‘wash’or ‘sweep’ the luck out of their lives.
 While I (as a Muslim) do not believe in this, I try not to wear black when I visit my extended family out of respect for these beliefs 😊